-For our planned flushing work, we send out postcards and post signs in areas where we will be working.
+For our planned flushing work, we post signs in areas where we will be working.

 We need space to do our work and may temporarily restrict parking.
 If there is a no parking sign directly in front of your home or business, you may need to park in another place.